vosslab/biology-problems-website/docs/genetics/index.md

 # List of Genetics Topics

-Explore the key principles, methods, and applications in Genetics.
+Explore the main topics in genetics.
 Click on a topic to dive deeper.

 ## Topics